Medical Simulation Fellowship

 Fellows may select a two-year fellowship option and obtain a Master’s degree with a dedicated focus in education through the University of California Davis, or to complete a one-year fellowship without the ability to earn the advanced degree.

-Joseph Barton, MD, MHMS
+Ian Julie, MD, MHMS

 Department of Emergency Medicine